Last Updated on August 18, 2022

 Disclosure: Thank you to Travel Waterloo for providing me with accommodation and vouchers to some of the attractions and restaurants mentioned in this post.
+This post also contains affiliate links.
+For more information visit my Privacy and Disclosure Policy.
 As always opinions are my own!

 Lost Island Water Park